00-00-00-11/discord-rules/SERVER_POLICY.md

     * Sending multiple consecutive messages where a single message is more applicable.
     * Posting an unreasonable amount of images, links or videos in a small amount of time.
     * Using a large quantity of emojis compared to actual text.
+    * Posting messages containing unreasonable or disruptive amounts of text.

 5. Listen to the Staff and do not question their actions.
 This includes but not limited to:
     * Commenting about a Staff action (not neccesarrily involving you).